 |Arecibo Observatory||(787) 878-2612 ext.
 312||8.6 mi.
 South of Central Arecibo|

-Vacationers can enjoy some other worthwhile local landmarks in and near the area.
+Guests will explore some other intriguing landmarks in and near the area.

 |Arecibo Lighthouse||Lighthouse||2.7 mi.
 East-Northeast of Central Arecibo|